Photo : Dave Gilliam

 What is coral bleaching?

 Bleaching is a stress response that results when the coral-algae symbiosis breaks down.
-The corals lose their algae, causing them to turn pale or completely white, known as “bleaching”.
+The corals lose their algae, causing them to turn pale or completely white, which is referred to as bleaching.

-Coral bleaching can be caused by a wide range of environmental stressors such as pollution, oil spills, increased sedimentation, extremes in sea temperatures and salinity, low oxygen, disease and predation.
+Coral bleaching can be caused by a wide range of environmental stressors such as pollution, oil spills, increased sedimentation, extreme increases or decreases in ocean temperatures, fluctuations in salinity, low oxygen, disease and predation.

-Bleached corals are still living, and if the environmental conditions return to normal soon enough, the corals can regain or regrow their zooxanthellae and survive the bleaching event.
-If the stressors are severe or prolonged, however, bleaching can lead to the death of corals.
+Bleached corals are still living, and if the environmental conditions return to normal soon enough, the corals can regain or regrow their symbionts and survive the bleaching event.
+If the stressors are severe, repeated or prolonged, however, bleaching can lead to the death of corals.
 Bleached corals are more susceptible to disease, predation and death because they are without their primary energy source.

 How are reefs formed?

-Reef growth is extremely slow; an individual colony may grow only ½ inch to 7 inches (1 cm to 18 cm) a year, depending on the species.
+Reef growth is extremely slow; an individual coral colony may grow only a half-inch to 7 inches (1-18 cm) a year, depending on the species.
 Stony corals are the major reef architects.
-Individual polyps on stony coral colonies extract calcium from seawater and combine it with carbon dioxide to construct the elaborate calcium carbonate skeletons that form the reef backbone.
+Individual polyps in stony coral colonies extract calcium from seawater and combine it with carbon dioxide to construct the elaborate calcium carbonate (limestone) skeletons that form a reef’s backbone.

-As this process is repeated over many years, stony corals can create massive reef structures that provide habitats for many important species, including most of Florida’s sport fish species, particularly during their younger development stages.
+By repeating this process over many years, stony corals can create massive reef structures that provide habitat for many important species, including most of Florida’s sport fish species, particularly during their younger development stages.

 How do corals reproduce?

-Budding occurs when new polyps form from a dividing parent polyp, causing a coral colony to grow in size.
+Budding occurs when new polyps form from a dividing parent polyp, causing a coral colony to grow outward.
 This process produces polyps that are genetically identical to the parent polyp.

 Fragmentation occurs when a portion of a larger colony is broken off from the main colony, creating a new colony that is genetically identical to the original colony.
-This can happen from storm activity, boat anchorings or groundings, or from people damaging the reef.
-The new fragment will only settle and grow, however, if it is exposed to favorable growth conditions.
+This can result from storm activity and disturbances from large marine animals like turtles.
+The new fragment will settle and grow, however, only if it is exposed to favorable growth conditions.

 What types of reefs are found in Florida?